Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Conclusion

 \section{Conclusion}

-This paper develops a novel spectral approach to selecting the embedding dimension for network data.
-The proposed algorithm, network signflip parallel analysis (NetFlipPA), applies to a broad class of \normadj matrices and compares the eigenvalues of the given matrix to those obtained after randomly signflipping its entries.
+This paper develops a novel spectral approach to selecting the embedding dimension for network data that applies to a broad class of \normadj matrices.
+The proposed algorithm, network signflip parallel analysis (NetFlipPA), compares the eigenvalues of the given matrix to the operator norms obtained after multiple trials of randomly signflipping its entries.
 NetFlipPA is interpretable, simple to implement, and does not require users to carefully tune parameters.

 This paper analyzes NetFlipPA in the challenging setting of large degree-corrected stochastic blockmodel random graphs with weakly distinguishable community structure, where the network eigenvalues corresponding to community structure do not diverge away from those corresponding to randomness in the network.
-Proper selection in this setting requires careful calibration to keep only the network eigenvalues that rise above the spectral noise floor coming from randomness in the network, since the network eigenvalues that are below the spectral noise floor are likely to have uninformative corresponding eigenvectors.
+Proper selection in this setting requires careful calibration to keep only the network eigenvalues whose magnitudes rise above the spectral noise floor coming from randomness in the network, since the network eigenvalues with magnitudes below the spectral noise floor are likely to have uninformative corresponding eigenvectors.
 One does not typically know the spectral noise floor \emph{a priori}, and high-probability upper bounds such as those obtained via high-dimensional probability can be overly conservative, making this a challenging problem and motivating our work on NetFlipPA.
 This paper shows that NetFlipPA provably recovers the spectral noise floor (\cref{thm:DCSBM:noise:recovery}) and thus provides a rigorous approach to selecting the embedding dimension.
 Proving our main result involves a nontrivial non-asymptotic analysis to first characterize the relevant signal and noise structure in the \normadj matrix (\cref{thm:DCSBM:approx:L:signflip:decay}) and then to quantify the effect of signflipping on the signal (\cref{thm:DCSBM:signal:signflip:destroy}) and the noise (\cref{thm:DCSBM:noise:signflip:preserve}).
 Our intermediate results provide a refined non-asymptotic characterization of the \normadj matrix that may be of independent interest.